twidi/streamdeckfs/README.md

 Note that to read the value from another file, the [`file` configuration option as defined for the `TEXT*` files](#option-file-1) can also be used.

 When getting the value of a variable, we use "cascading": if the variable is not defined in the asked directory, it will be looked for in the parent directory (page, then deck, for a key variable, or deck for a page variable).
 It allows to have a "default value" at a upper level, that is overridden at a lower one.

+Variables can be used in filenames for pages, keys, images, texts... and vars themselves, and will be remplaced when needed.

+Say you have a key directory containing an empty file named `VAR_FOO;value=bar`, or a file named `VAR_FOO` containing `bar`.
+You can then have a text file `TEXT;text=$VAR_FOO` and the text `bar` will be displayed.
+Cascading is respected: if the `VAR` file is not found in the key directory, it will be looked for in the page directory or the deck directory.

+Variables can be created, updated or deleted while `streamdeckfs` is running and these updates will be reflected as expected (in the previous example, if you rename `VAR_FOO;value=bar` to `VAR_FOO;value=BAR`, the key will be automatically updated to display `BAR`)

+If a file name contains a variable that cannot be found, this file will be ignored until the variable file is available.

+When a command is triggered following an event (for example a key press), all variables available to this event will be passed as environment variable (previxed by `SDFS_`, so in our example we'll have `SDFS_VAR_FOO`, containing the value `BAR`)

 # API